The Mediterranean diet is not specifically aimed at weight loss but at improving the quality of life.

 - The prevention of diabetes and obesity.

-- It helps the growth of the beautiful skin thanks to the high intake of antioxidants.
+- It helps grow beautiful skin thanks to the high intake of antioxidants.

 - Lower risk of cancer

-Therefore, the Mediterranean diet has spread around the world with great success, the promotion of weight loss and many other health benefits, in addition to great well-being.
-In this article we bring an example of a week’s menu, which can be adapted and expanded to the time you want.
-There are no specific amounts, it is not a diet, but a different style than what we are used to eating.
+Therefore, the Mediterranean diet has spread worldwide with great success, promoting weight loss and many other health benefits and great well-being.
+This article brings an example of a week’s menu, which can be adapted and expanded to the time you want.
+There are no specific amounts; it is not a diet but a different style than what we are used to eating.